-Ninety percent of clinical trials fail because - despite prior testing with animals - new drugs are often not effective or they turn out to be too toxic.
-We are developing microphysiological systems that can better predict which drug candidates will be successful in first-in-human trials.
-Microphysiological systems (MPS) are microfluidic cell-culture devices that house mimics of human organs made from primary or stem cell sources.
-Testing drugs with MPS instead of animals could potentially save billions of dollars, because data from MPS might uncover those compounds that won’t be successful earlier in the drug development process.
-However, despite years of development, current MPS are not ready to realize their potential role in drug development.
-The devices can be difficult to assemble and use, and they also do not yet fully capture the complexity of the human body.
-Our goal is to build an MPS device that mimics the body more fully (i.e a device that contains only physiological amounts of blood surrogate) and that is easy to operate.
+Ninety percent of clinical trials fail because new drugs are often not effective or turn out to be more toxic than estimated with data from animal trials.
+We are developing microphysiological systems that are mimics of parts of the human body and have the potential to better predict which drug candidates will be successful in first-in-human trials.
+Microphysiological systems (MPS) are microfluidic cell-culture devices that house mimics of human organs made from primary or stem cell sources as well as a circulatory system that recirculates drugs and drug metabolites.
+Testing drugs with MPS instead of animals could save billions of dollars and time, because data from MPS could identify compounds that won’t be successful.
+However, despite years of development, current MPS are not ready to realize their full potential role in drug development.
+The devices can be difficult to assemble and use, and they also do not yet capture the full complexity of the human body.
+Our goal is to build an MPS that mimics the body more fully and that is easy to operate.